nintra/grunt-dependency-sort/README.md

     grunt.loadNpmTasks('grunt-dependency-sort');

-Run 'dep-sort' before all other tasks.
+Run *depsort* before all other tasks.